ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : bool = true
 ```

 Some functions, such as `String.starts_with` have labelled parameters.
 Labels are useful when a function has several parameters of the same type; naming arguments allows to guess their purpose.
-Above, `~prefix:"state"` indicates `"less"` is passed as labelled argument `suffix`.
+Above, `~prefix:"state"` indicates `"state"` is passed as labelled argument `prefix`.

 ```ocaml
 # let cat ?(init="") u = List.fold_left ( ^ ) init u;;